 - Display isn't as vibrant

 - Larger bezels

 - Looks a bit dated now

 These aren’t the only two options, though.
-The Switch Lite also launched back in 2019 as a handheld-only option, lacking the regular Switch’s removable Joy-Con controllers.
-For some people keen on the hybrid design of the original Switch, that’s a major deal-breaker.
-For those interested only in playing remotely or playing handheld games, it’s a cheaper option.
-In 2019, Nintendo also released a refreshed version of the original Nintendo Switch, boasting an improved battery life.
+The Nintendo Switch Lite also launched back in 2019 as a handheld-only option, lacking the regular Switch’s removable Joy-Con controllers.
+For some people keen on the hybrid design of the original Switch, that’s a major deal-breaker, but a solid option if you're mostly keen on handheld play.
+In the same year, Nintendo also released a refreshed version of the original Nintendo Switch, boasting an improved battery life.

-In this guide, we’ll look at why the Switch OLED is a better option than the original LCD version, and the other upgrades you get if you choose the Nintendo Switch OLED.
-Though that doesn’t necessarily mean the original Switch isn’t right for you.
-Read on to find out more.
+In this guide, we’ll look at why the Nintendo Switch OLED is a better option when compared to the original LCD version, and the other upgrades you get if you choose the updated flagship.
+We're going through everything here to help you make an informed purchasing decision.

 Nintendo Switch OLED vs Nintendo Switch - price

 The Nintendo Switch OLED costs $350 / £309 / AU$539, and was released on October 8, 2021.
 That's $50 / £30 / AU$90 more than the original Nintendo Switch was at launch, which instead costs $300 / £279 / AU$449.
 However, since the OLED's launch, the original model saw a small price reduction, now retailing for £259.99 / $259.99 / AU$435 instead.

 Given their popularity, we rarely see either model enjoy discounts.
 That applies for most current-gen consoles these days, but below, you'll find a roundup of any Nintendo Switch deals that are live right now.